lhmngwy/KP-Liberation-APR-LH/README.md

 - Added tents and landing craft as mobile respawn points (See recommended add-ons).
 - Civilians will spawn in player sectors.
 - Improved civilian waypoints, they will move around the general area and between buildings.
 They will go indoors at night or during rain.
 They will also try to avoid active vehicles.
+- All players on the commander actions whitelist will have access to Zeus.
+Zeus will be regained automatically on respawn.
+- Enemy units and structures are hidden from Zeus to prevent it from being used for scouting.

 Integrated from others: